-7.1.11 Cryptographic operation (FCS_COP.1)
+Cryptographic operation (FCS_COP.1)

-The TSF shall perform the operations in Table 8 in accordance with a specified cryptographic algorithm in Table 8 and cryptographic key sizes of Table 8 that meet the standards in Table 8.
-The list of operations depends on the presence of Neslib, as indicated in Table 8 (Restrict).
+147 The TSF shall perform the operations in Table 8 in accordance with a specified cryptographic algorithm in Table 8 and cryptographic key sizes of Table 8 that meet the standards in Table 8.
+The list of operations depends on the presence of Neslib or crypto accelerators, as indicated in Table 8 (Restrict).